 Even if you hate the job and can't stand your boss, there are still potential hazards.
 With a new job offer on the table, how tempting is is to go out in a blaze of glory by quitting on the spot?
 You might struggle to keep your cool when you resign, and work your notice period as required.
 But it never does any good to burn bridges in business; you might just need a reference in the future, or run into the same boss again further down the line.
 You can't afford to leave your job on bad terms - this may come back to haunt you.

 7 simple steps to resigning from your job

 Whatever the nature of your relationship with your employer, it's important to be resign with grace, tact and professionalism.
-Providing you fulfill your responsibilities, and adhere to resignation convention, there should be nothing to worry about.
+Providing you fulfil your responsibilities, and adhere to resignation convention, there should be nothing to worry about.